nicholascelestin/replicate-js/README.md

 This is a Javacript client for Replicate.
 It lets you run models from your browser or node.

+WIP, needs to be bundled and built for both.

 You can run a model and get its output:

 **From The Browser**